devstitch/apidocs/README.md

-# Content Generator SaaS - API Documentation
+# Marketlytics SaaS - API Documentation

 Complete API documentation for integrating WordPress plugin with your SaaS application.